RyanMarcus/dirty-json/README.md

 	Ryan
 	</div>' }

-While these are obviously cringe-worthy, we still a way to parse them. `dirty-json` provides a library to do exactly that.
+While these are obviously cringe-worthy, we still want a way to parse them. `dirty-json` provides a library to do exactly that.

 ## Examples
 `dirty-json` does not require object keys to be quoted, and can handle single-quoted value strings.